michellesyoon/programming-languages-1/README.md

 - Video: [Modelling Pandemics in Julia](https://www.youtube.com/watch?v=7zr2qnud4XM&feature=youtu.be) features many of the topics that appear in our course.

-- Tony Hoare:
-  - [1980 Turing Award Lecture](https://dl.acm.org/doi/pdf/10.1145/1283920.1283936) has a lot of interesting anecdotes about Quicksort, Algol, the switch statement, early compilers, operating systems, Hoare logic.
-Also some valuable general lessons about software engineering.
-I collected some of my [favourite quotes](hoare-1980-quotes.md).

-  - Video: [Null References: The Billion Dollar Mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/) 2009. picks up some of the same themes, but focuses on pointers and memory management, on compile-time vs run-time.
-"I don't care about the subscript error, I want it to run."
-(18:00).The discussion around (24:27) about disjoint unions is related to `Maybe` in Haskell and then to abstract syntax trees.
-Difficulty of proofs of program correctness as an objective measure of the quality of a program language (32:32).
-Programming language design is driven by the need to fight viruses (37:40).
-"The virus will find a case that is not likely to arise".
-"If it hadn't been for the get routine of C, we might have had no malware".
-(39:25).

 - [Lego Turing Machine](https://vimeo.com/44202270)